caymanbum/press/business.md

 # No customization of terms

 Everyone gets the same product and the clearly with a organization size of one that makes the service level the same.
 The only negotiation is how much will you pay.
 That is it.
+Iguana will always be a beautifully rock solid stable product.
+It doesn't need a [service level agreement](affiliates/business/sla) to run more smoothly.